foelkdavid/hyperx-volume-wheel-fix-rs/README.md

 Try to adjust the device filter and the Keycodes, this way the majority of headsets wheels/buttons/whatever should work.

 This way you can make this work with any type of input, not only Headsets.
+</br>-> As long as there is a device for it somewhere under `/proc/bus/input/devices`.

 You could also change the commands it executes and do completely different things with it. :)